-To build a successful Materials Management Technical Competencies audit tool that should be useful for supply chain practitioners, we have built a simple survey-like questionnaire like tool in Google Form available here.
-Please help us by taking the survey.
+To build a successful Materials Management Technical Competencies audit tool that should be useful for supply chain practitioners, we have built a comprehensive and well researched self assessment tool to download.

 The Components of Material Management Technical Competencies are identified through carrying out extensive literature review and summarising each field so that a short description below in each headings.